0x100/tinka/README.md

 ## Examples
 You can find examples of using the API in the `MarketApiExample` class and in tests.
-To run the `MarketApiExample` use the command `$ mvnw spring-boot:run` or execute the application from your IDE.
+To run the `MarketApiExample` use the command `$ mvn spring-boot:run` or execute the application from your IDE.

 ## Logging
 To enable logging of http requests apply this config: